brainwave-sh/.github/profile/README.md

 ## Brainwave Computing

-**Infrastructure and tools for real-time perception systems.**

-Brainwave Computing is a small consulting and engineering practice focused on perception software and the systems around it — sensors, pipelines, models, and the tooling needed to make them reliable in production.
+Brainwave Computing is a small consulting and engineering practice focused on perception software — sensors, pipelines, models, and the tooling needed to make them reliable in production.

 ### What we work on
 - Camera and sensor pipelines